• Skip to main content

 Potatoes

-This vegetable is one of the cheapest grocery items to pick up when you’re broke.
-Its uses are endless, and it’s by far one of my favorite foods.
+Both white and sweet potatoes are one of the cheapest grocery items to pick up when you’re broke.
+Its uses are endless, and it’s one of my favorite foods.

 Potatoes are the main ingredient in a delicious casserole, a meal of baked potatoes with an assortment of toppings, or a side dish for breakfast or dinner.
 You can use potatoes in so many different ways.